calliope-project/data-module-template/README.md

 # Data module template

-A template for modular data workflows using [snakemake](https://snakemake.readthedocs.io/en/stable/), part of the [clio](https://clio.readthedocs.io/) toolset.
+A template for modular data workflows using [`snakemake`](https://snakemake.readthedocs.io/en/stable/), part of the [`clio`](https://clio.readthedocs.io/) toolset.

+## Resources

+To familarise yourself with `clio` data modules:

+- This template auto-generates a minimal example.
+You can find more about it in `tests/integration/Snakefile`.
+- Read about the `clio` approach in [our documentation](https://clio.readthedocs.io/).
+- Read about `snakemake` modularisation in [their documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).

 ## How to use this template